24 Simple Engagement Rings with Perfect Minimalist Style

 This is another style that is simple, but really turns heads.
 The pear shape is already unique as it is, but it's extra special when set in a bezel.

-This is a perfect option for the minimalist who still needs to stand out from the crowd.
+This is a perfect option for the minimalist who longs for a tasteful, sophisticated way to stand out from the crowd.

 A high-quality emerald cut diamond is a showstopper.
 There's no better way to showcase it than to let it speak for itself in a solitaire setting.